cvat-ai/cvat/README.md

 CVAT is used by teams all over the world.
 If you use us, please drop us a line at [contact@cvat.ai](mailto:contact+github@cvat.ai) - and we'll add you to this list.

-- [ATLANTIS](https://github.com/smhassanerfani/atlantis) is an open-source dataset for semantic segmentation of waterbody images, depeloped by [iWERS](http://ce.sc.edu/iwers/) group in the Department of Civil and Environmental Engineering at University of South Carolina, is using CVAT.
+- [ATLANTIS](https://github.com/smhassanerfani/atlantis), an open-source dataset for semantic segmentation of waterbody images, depeloped by [iWERS](http://ce.sc.edu/iwers/) group in the Department of Civil and Environmental Engineering at University of South Carolina, is using CVAT.
   For developing a semantic segmentation dataset using CVAT, please check